GM-11/create-tma-core/README.md

 6. **Launch the Bot**: Start your bot to see the Mini App in action within Telegram.

-By following these steps, you'll successfully compile and deploy your smart contracts, and have your Telegram Mini App up and running for testing and user interaction.
+By following these steps, you'll successfully compile and deploy your smart contracts, and have your Telegram Mini App up and running for testing.